-Cutting-edge AFM-RAMAN-SICM System for Biological and Local Electrochemical Studies
+Cutting-edge AFM-RAMAN-SICM System for Biological Studies

 SICM (Scanning Ion Conductance Microscopy) is an SPM technique which uses nano-pipette (sharp glass electrode) for non-contact 3D surface mapping at high resolution.
 In SICM, the probe to sample distance is controlled via the decrease of ionic current flowing through the tip, as it approaches the sample surface.

 (a) Illustration of a scanning nanopipette probe operating in continuous scan mode colliding with a spherical object possessing a steep vertical slope. (b) Illustration of the hopping mode used in HPICM showing how the pipette is withdrawn to a position well above the sample before approaching the surface. (c,d) Topographical images of the same fixed hippocampal neuron obtained first with hopping mode (d) and then with continuous left-to-right raster scan mode (c), using the same nanopipette.